sycarion/querquedule/Rules.md

 ## Setup

-**Creating your Teal:** You have two abilities, Querquedule and Tech.
+**Creating your Teal:** You have two abilities, Querquedule and Cybertech.
 Roll one die for each stat to determine your score for each one.

 **Placing the Locusts:** Roll six regular dice and place one die next to each row of the map.
 No die can be next to another die of the same value.
-If four or more dice have the same value, reroll them all.
+If four or more dice have the same value, re-roll them all.
 Place a disc token in the column that matches the number on the die for each row.

 (insert pic here)